Skip to content

 Why Salt Measurements Vary So Much

-The salt row might surprise you — Diamond Crystal kosher salt weighs only 9g per tablespoon while Morton kosher salt weighs 14g, and table salt weighs 18g.
-The reason is crystal structure: table salt has tiny, dense cubic crystals that pack tightly.
+The salt rows might surprise you.
+Diamond Crystal kosher salt weighs only 9g per tablespoon, Morton kosher salt weighs 14g, and table salt weighs 18g.
+It's all about crystal structure: table salt has tiny, dense cubic crystals that pack tightly.
 Morton has flat compressed flakes.
 Diamond Crystal has hollow, pyramid-shaped crystals that leave air gaps when you fill a tablespoon.

-This means if you substitute Morton for Diamond Crystal in a recipe, you'll get nearly 50% more sodium.
-Always check which salt a recipe uses — serious cookbook authors specify the brand and type.
-As a rule of thumb, if a recipe doesn't specify: use half as much kosher salt as table salt.
+The practical consequence: if you swap Morton for Diamond Crystal in a recipe, you're adding nearly 50% more sodium.
+Always check which salt a recipe specifies — good cookbook authors name the brand and type for exactly this reason.
+If a recipe doesn't specify, a safe rule of thumb is to use half as much kosher salt as table salt.

 How to Convert Grams to Tablespoons